timothyf/MaskIt/README.md

-# BlurBlock
+# MaskIt

-**BlurBlock** is a lightweight Chrome extension that lets you add a movable, draggable circular blur or blackout mask anywhere on a webpage.
+**MaskIt** is a lightweight Chrome extension that lets you add a movable, draggable circular blur or blackout mask anywhere on a webpage.
 Use it to hide annoying elements such as video instructor faces, ads, watermarks, popups, or any distractions that interfere with your focus.

 ---